Credit Score Privacy Notice

 How does the credit score function actually work?

-The Lowell app allows you to make a data subject access request (under UK GDPR) to TransUnion to view your TransUnion Credit Score, should you wish to do so.
+Your online account allows you to make a data subject access request (under UK GDPR) to TransUnion to view your TransUnion Credit Score, should you wish to do so.
 It is not a full data subject access request for all information held by TransUnion about you.
 It will only include the information contained in your TransUnion Credit Score.

 Will using the TransUnion credit score function leave a record on my credit report?